Pankajbawane/NetworkSpectator/README.md

 - **Monitor network requests and responses in real time**
   - URL, method, status code, response time, request/response headers, request body and response body
   - Simple list and detail views for quick inspection
-  - Analytics dashboard with charts for HTTP methods, status codes, and host distribution

 - **Filters and Search**
   - Filter requests by status codes and HTTP methods
   - Find specific requests by URL using search

 - **Export logs in multiple formats**
   NetworkSpectator supports multiple export formats:
   - **CSV** - For importing into spreadsheet applications or data analysis tools
   - **Plain text** - Simple format for quick sharing or viewing in text editors